T-Chuang/guides/src/pages/javascript/tutorials/add-new-properties-to-a-javascript-object/index.md

 ---
 title: Add New Properties to a JavaScript Object
 ---
 You can add new properties to existing JavaScript objects the same way you would modify them.
+There are two different syntax, dot notation and bracket notation.
+Dot notation is generally preferred for readability but the property must be a valid identifier.
 Here is how:

     myDog.bark = "woof-woof";
+    myDog.["favorite activity"] = "Chasing cats"